 When removing the prostate, surgeons try to save as much of the area around the bladder and the sphincter muscles around the urethra as possible, thus limiting damage to the sphincter.
 Doctors have also fine-tuned the process of placing radioactive seed implants, using sophisticated computer projections that allow the seeds to destroy the prostate while limiting damage to the bladder.

 Still, at this point, any man who is undergoing radiation or surgery to treat prostate cancer should expect to develop some problems with urinary control.
 With newer techniques, some men will have only temporary problems controlling their urine, and many will regain full control of their bladder in time.

 What Can Be Done to Treat Urinary Incontinence after Prostate Cancer Treatment?

 - Pelvic floor exercises.
 Many doctors prefer to start with behavioral techniques that train men to control their ability to hold in their urine.
 Kegel exercises strengthen the muscles you squeeze when trying to stop urinating mid-stream.
-These exercises can be combined with biofeedback programs that help you train these muscles even better.
+These exercises and pelvic floor physical therapy with a physical therapist can be combined with biofeedback programs that help you train these muscles even better.